brisa-build/brisa/docs/02-building-your-application/01-routing/01-pages-and-layouts.md

 }
 ```

+This setup also enables subsequent [server actions](/docs/building-your-application/data-fetching/server-actions) to access the same `store`, as the communication flows through the client:

+`server render` → `client` → `server action` → `client`

+It is a way to modify in a reactive way from a server action the web components that consume this `store`.

 ### Consume data on client (web-components):

 In the web-components instead of the [`RequestContext`](/docs/building-your-application/data-fetching/request-context), there is the [`WebContext`](/docs/building-your-application/data-fetching/web-context), where you have a different [`store`](/docs/components-details/web-components#store-store-method), but if you have transferred the data from the `RequestContext` `store`, you will be able to consume it from the `WebContext` `store`.